COVID-19 pandemic in Minnesota: March 8

 The second positive test in the state was confirmed in Carver County.
 A patient in their 50s began having symptoms on March 2 after likely being exposed while traveling in Europe in February.
-They sought medical care on March 7 and begin recovering at home in isolation.
+They sought medical care on March 7 and began recovering at home in isolation.

 March 10

-The third Minnesota patient was hospitalized in critical condition at an Anoka County hospital.
+The twenty-third Minnesota patient was hospitalized in critical condition at an Anoka County hospital.
 The patient is in their 30s and had no obvious underlying conditions.
-They had developed symptoms on February 28 after being in contact with international travelers which likely exposed them to the virus.
+They developed symptoms on February 28 after being in contact with international travelers, which likely exposed them to the virus.
 They were evaluated on March 3 and released at that time without being tested, which the Minnesota Department of Health had deemed "appropriate".
 They returned for medical services on March 9.
-According to health officials there was no evidence the virus was being transmitted person to person in the state yet.
+According to health officials, there was no evidence the virus was being transmitted person to person in the state yet.

 A bill to set aside $20.8 million for Minnesota's coronavirus outbreak response is signed by Governor Walz.
 This money is in addition to the $4.6 million already in the account for public health response, totaling over $25 million.